Understand the process

 If you only read one page before contacting a site, start with the screening guide.
 It covers consent review, common assessments, and the questions that reduce surprises.

-Read Field NotesOriginal reference articles meant to answer the questions people usually have before they participate.
+Read Field NotesReference articles meant to answer the questions people usually have before they participate.

 What to extract first, what is usually missing, and how to ask the right follow-up questions.

-Read guideWhy medications, lab findings, recent research participation, and schedules can affect eligibility.
+Read guideMedications, lab findings, recent research participation, and schedules can affect eligibility.

-Read InsightsField Notes now includes composite stories from both participant and administrator perspectives.
+Read InsightsField Notes uses composite educational scenarios from participant and administrator perspectives.

 Read Field Notes